Skip to main content

 The landing page is where Hotel Ads either convert or fail.

-When a traveler clicks from Google, the booking page should preserve the user’s selected dates, room occupancy, rate, currency, and property context.
+When a traveler clicks from Google, the booking page should preserve the selected dates, occupancy, rate, currency, and property context.
 The user should not have to search again, reselect dates, or hunt for the offer they already clicked.

 A strong hotel landing experience should be:

-• Fast and Responsive
+• Fast and responsive

-• Mobile-friendly Design
+• Mobile-friendly

 • Date-aware